datanav/docs/concepts.rst

 Transforms
 ##########

-Entities streaming through a pipe can be transformed on their way from the source to the sink.
+Entities streaming through a pipe can be :ref:`transformed <transform_section>` on their way from the source to the sink.
 A transform chain takes a stream of entities, transforms them, and creates a new stream of entities.
-There are several different transform types supported; the primary one being the :doc:`Data Transformation Language <DTLReferenceGuide>` transform, which uses DTL to join and transform data into new shapes.
+There are several different transform types supported; the primary one being the :ref:`DTL transform <dtl_transform>`, which uses the :doc:`Data Transformation Language <DTLReferenceGuide>` to join and transform data into new shapes.

 .. _concepts-dtl: